alimuratov/hh_mapviz/README.md

 # hh_mapviz

 ## Overview

-This repository contains the files and instructions for installing a working mapviz for ARM architecture pulling in Open Street Map.
+This repository contains the files and instructions for installing a working mapviz with docker file for ARM architecture.
+This branch `main` only contains read me.

-1. Switc to mapviz
+1. Install mapviz package in ROS